 Comprehensive ERP suites with integrated central databases provide greater access to historical data for review.
 Extensive reporting allows you to examine the history of any product, and assists you in identifying any possible faults its manufacturing.
 Modern ERP also contain better security measures against defective products being distributed, including requiring multiple signatures at several junctions before distribution and the ability to flag items.
 This helps in narrowing faulty medical devices that did not pass these checks.

-Enterprise Management is a Modern ERP Solution That Can Better Handle Compliance
+Sage X3 is a Modern ERP Solution That Can Better Handle Compliance

 Want to know more?